Last updated on January 6th, 2025 at 07:39 am

 I could write about Ireland and why it’s such a magical place to visit endlessly.
-Ireland was my very first solo trip and since then I’ve been back 5 times.
+Ireland was my very first solo trip and since then I’ve been back eight times.
 When I’m not in Ireland, I am usually dreaming of the next time I can plan a trip to Ireland.

-While I’ve put together Ireland travel itineraries on this blog before, I decided to dedicate an entire post to Ireland travel tips so that you can plan your dream Ireland vacation.
+While I’ve put together Ireland travel itineraries on this blog before, I decided to dedicate an entire post to my top Ireland travel tips so that you can plan your dream Ireland vacation.
 We’ll discuss money, when to visit, how to get around, and most importantly what beautiful places to visit in Ireland.
 The tips in this post are perfect for first time visitors, but even if you’ve been before, you may discover a new place to add to your Ireland bucket list.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.
-For more, check out my disclosure
+For more, check out my disclosure.

 Ireland travel resources